Key details

 Overview

 We actively encourage applications from First Nations Australians who have completed an APAC accredited three-year undergraduate sequence in Psychology.
-We understand that undertaking further study can involve a significant financial challenge, and as such we encourage First Nations applicants who have a passion for and commitment to the study of Psychology to contact the Faculty of Health in relation to accessing financial support.
+We understand that undertaking further study can involve a significant financial challenge and we encourage First Nations applicants who have a passion for and commitment to the study of Psychology to contact the Faculty of Health in relation to seeking opportunities for financial support while studying.

 Professional recognition